ioerror/vula/podman/README.md

 ### `make editable-image`

-This target will replace the `vula-$dist` image with one where vula is is installed in editable mode (eg, `python setup.py develop`).
-This will not affect containers created prior to this target being run, so, in practice you might want to prefix it with `clean`. **This is currently semi-broken.** The resulting image currently runs vula from the local checkout in the testnet-shell, but for some reason systemd is continuing to use the deb-installed version.
-So, for now it is still necessary to run `make clean test` to rebuild a new image to test new changes.
-This is still quite fast, however, as the deps image is not removed by `make clean`.
+This target will replace the `vula-$dist` image with one where vula is is installed in "editable mode" using `python setup.py develop`, rather than via a deb or RPM package.
+This will not affect containers created prior to this target being run, so, in practice you might want to prefix it with `clean`.
+To go back to using a package-installed image, use `make clean dpkg-image` or `make clean rpm-image`.

 ## Cleaning up